FASEB Excellence in Science Award

 Excellence in Science Award – Mid-Career Investigator: Aviv Regev, PhD

 Excellence in Science Award – Early-Career Investigator: Karen A. Schindler, PhD

 Read the full announcement.

-Beginning with the 2020 award cycle, the Excellence in Science program will be expanded to include two new awards recognizing achievements by early- and mid-career women scientists.
+Beginning with the 2020 award cycle, the Excellence in Science program was expanded to include two new awards recognizing achievements by early- and mid-career women scientists.
 The three award categories are:

 Award recipients will be expected to present an Excellence in Science Award Lecture at the annual meeting of a FASEB member society.
 Presentation of the award will take place in conjunction with the lecture.
 In addition to the unrestricted research grant, the award covers the recipients’ travel to/from the meeting, hotel expenses, complimentary meeting registration, and a plaque in recognition of the awardee’s achievement.

-The 2021 award nomination information will be available in early 2020.
+The 2021 award nomination information is posted here.